-A totem poles features are completely hand carved and a work of art.
+Totem poles features are completely hand-carved and a work of art.
 The poles are made from Alaskan cedar trees and painted with household paint as the original method would not last very long!

 There were also rescued wildlife that could not cope in the wild anymore due to injuries.
 We saw bald eagles, an owl and reindeer.

 What to Wear When Bear Watching

 Wear comfortable waterproof walking shoes/boots, as you are walking through the forest on uneven paths.
 Wear layers and a waterproof jacket as the tour will go on if it is raining.

 The main thing in Alaska is to wear layers, wear waterproof shoes and a jacket and be prepared for rain or shine, warm or cold.
 Always better to be prepared.